Zion-python/Guess_Numbers--Impossible_Difficulty/README.md

 # Point to Fortune：Guess Number

-> The file size(Point to Fortune：Guess Number) is only about 22.0KB. 😀
+> The file size (Point to Fortune：Guess Number) is only about 23.1KB. 😀
 > The code is quite verbose (I'm so sorry 😬) – it wastes space and unnecessary computational overhead. 😓
 > I do not possess extensive coding expertise.
 > **The program is fully functional (tested). 😉**